Skip to main content

 Professional legal advice

-Tax rules relating to holiday accommodation are complex, so it is best to seek advice from a professional tax consultant.
+The changes to the tax rules relating to holiday accommodation following the removal of the FHL rules are complex, so it is best to seek advice from a professional tax consultant.